-After this offering, the holders of an aggregate of 44,371,254 shares of our common stock, or 68.9% of our common stock outstanding after the closing of this offering, will be entitled to certain rights with respect to registration of such shares under the Securities Act of 1933, as amended.
+After this offering, the holders of an aggregate of shares of our common stock, or % of our common stock outstanding after the closing of this offering, will be entitled to certain rights with respect to registration of such shares under the Securities Act of 1933, as amended.
 These shares are referred to as registrable securities.
 The holders of registrable securities possess registration rights pursuant to the terms of our investors' rights agreement, as amended through February 24, 2004 entered into by us and such holders of registrable securities.
 The amended investors' rights agreement provides that if we determine to register any of our securities under the Securities Act, these holders are entitled to written notice of the registration and are entitled to include all or portion of their registrable shares in the registration, subject to certain limitations.
 However, the underwriters have the right to limit the number of shares included in any such registration.
 In addition, beginning six months after the completion of this offering, these holders will have the right to require us, on no more than two occasions, to file a registration statement under the Securities Act to register all or any part of the registrable securities held by such holders, subject to certain conditions and limitations.
 Further, these holders may require us to register all or any portion of their registrable securities on Form S-3, when such form becomes available to us, subject to certain conditions and limitations.
-The holders of registrable securities have waived their registration rights with respect to this offering.
+The registration rights provisions of the amended investors' rights agreement apply to this offering.